hsinhuang/yare/README.md

 ----

 In total, syntax supported by the library is the most basic ones.
-As following decribed in detail:
+As following described in detail:

 1. selection: `a|b`